brainblocks/brainblocks-shopify/readme.md

 # Nano Shopify
-A NodeJS project for accepting [Nano](https://nano.org) cryptocurrency on your Shopify store.
+An unofficial NodeJS project for accepting [Nano](https://nano.org) cryptocurrency on your Shopify store.

 Powered by [BrainBlocks](https://brainblocks.io).